+This project will be fully coordinated with Phare 2001 Road Access to Tourism Sites project and Phare 2003 project - Water Supply in Areas with Tourism Development Potential.
+MRDPW IA has gained experience in implementing these investment schemes.
 Criteria already defined for selection of sites and projects will be built upon and improved to ensure best relevance possible.
-Findings from previous projects monitoring reports and evaluations will be largely taken into account for appointing proper and timely corrective actions.
+Information from previous projects monitoring reports and evaluations will be largely taken into account for appointing proper and timely corrective actions.

-The implementation of previous projects has acknowledged that definition of selection criteria is very important for achieving the best impact possible.
+The implementation of 2001 road access project has acknowledged that definition of selection criteria is very important for achieving the best impact possible.
 Organizing the projects in different lots in accordance with their geographical situation seems to be rather practical for improving performance and efficiency.
 Monitoring activities need particular attention for keeping the contractors bound to their contract engagements and responsible for timely delivery of results.
 Thus, eventual extension of the contracts duration will be avoided.
 In addition, appropriate measures should be anticipated to insure potential risks for the infrastructure coming from external factors as calamities or other unforeseen events.

-Experience in implementation of previous projects shows that while the study for targeting the interventions in tourism potential areas was timely prepared, some delays are been registered in starting of the related preparatory project.
-The dependence of works and works supervision components from this preparatory project for assisting the development of project proposals and elaboration of tender documentation has consumed most of the contractual time available and imposed some revisions of the implementation and procurement plans.
+Experience in implementation of 2003 water supply project shows that while the study for targeting the interventions in tourism potential areas was prepared, some delays for different reasons occurred in starting the related PPF project.
+The dependence of the works and works supervision components from this preparatory project for assisting the development of project proposals and elaboration of tender documentation has consumed most of the contractual time available and imposed revisions of the implementation and procurement plans.
 Selection of projects should be based on clear eligibility and technical criteria.